Photographer describes Russia envoy's killing

 - He has opened up about his decision to continue working as "calculated" attack unfolded

-(CNN)The Associated Press photographer who captured viral images of Russian ambassador Andrey Karlov's assassination at an art exhibition in Ankara has recalled the terrifying moment the gunman opened fire.
+Ankara, Turkey (CNN)The Associated Press photographer who captured images of Russian ambassador Andrey Karlov's assassination at an art exhibition in Ankara has recalled the terrifying moment the gunman opened fire.

-"It took me a few seconds to realize what had happened: A man had died in front of me; a life had disappeared before my eyes," Burhan Ozbilici wrote on APNews.com.

-"The gunshots, at least eight of them, were loud in the pristine art gallery.
-Pandemonium erupted.
-People screamed, hid behind columns and under tables and lay on the floor.
-I was afraid and confused, but found partial cover behind a wall and did my job: taking photographs."
+"I heard shots, very loud -- bam bam bam," Burhan Ozbilici told CNN.

+"The people standing in front they disappeared.
+They threw them(selves) on the floor.
+They were trying to hide, to take shelter.
+I was shocked ... afraid ... not panicked."

-Ozbilici had never intended on attending the new photo exhibition in the Turkish capital but made a snap decision to stop in on his way home from the office.
+Ozbilici hadn't planned to attend the new photo exhibition in the Turkish capital but made a snap decision to stop in on his way home from the office.
 With Russia-Turkey relations appearing to thaw in recent weeks, the AP photographer thought some images of Karlov speaking at the gallery might be useful in the near future.

-"He was speaking softly and -- from what I could tell -- lovingly about his homeland, stopping occasionally to allow the translator to relay his words in Turkish.
-I remember thinking how calm and humble he seemed."
+"He was very soft, calm, a very natural man.
+Not a diplomat we usually see."

 But in the blink of an eye, the tranquil scene in the gallery was shattered.
 Gunshots rang out and people scattered as a blind panic hung in the air.

 Ozbilici scrambled to the back of the showroom, finding partial refuge behind a wall.
-He watched as the gunman walked around the ambassador's body, describing him as "agitated" as he struck several of the photographs on display.
+He watched as the gunman walked around the ambassador's body, describing him as agitated as he ripped several of the photographs on display off of the wall.

+"In difficult situations I'm calm.
+I have a responsibility to record the event," he told CNN.
+"The ambassador was lying on the ground -- not moving.
+And the (shooter) was making (a) politically-motivated speech.

+He added: "Some people were screaming, crying, so i could not hear well."

-"I was, of course, fearful and knew of the danger if the gunman turned toward me," he wrote on APNews.com.
+"I was, of course, fearful and knew of the danger if the gunman turned toward me," he wrote earlier on APNews.com.
 "But I advanced a little and photographed the man as he hectored his desperate, captive audience."

 "This is what I was thinking: 'I'm here.
 Even if I get hit and injured, or killed, I'm a journalist.
 I have to do my work.
 I could run away without making any photos ...
 But I wouldn't have a proper answer if people later ask me: 'Why didn't you take pictures?'"